k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_catalog_masking.md

   * If both PII is true and the Masking property is not OFF, the field's value should be masked.
 (More details about the Masking property are explained further in this article).
 * Then, the actor retrieves the field's Classification from the **catalog_field_info** MTable and searches for the generator in the **catalog_classification_generators** MTable.
 The generator can be either one of the existing built-in actors (RandomSSN, RandomZipCode, etc.), a custom actor or a flow.
   * Click for more information about the Catalog's [PII & Masking Setup](10_catalog_settings.md#classifier-pii--masking-setup).
-* Finally, the actor internally invokes the **Masking** actor, sending its parameters as follows:
+* Finally, the actor internally invokes the **Masking** Actor, setting its parameters as follows:
   * The **maskingId** is set to the Classification.
   * The **flowName** is set to the Generator defined in the **catalog_classification_generators** MTable for this Classification.
   * If the given Generator has parameters, they are also taken from the above MTable.